Skip to main content

 Tools are synced automatically

-Once authorized, Rallied.ai fetches the available tools and seeds default policies.
+Once authorized, Rallied fetches the available tools and seeds default policies.
 The integration shows as Connected and the agent is ready to use it.

 Some integrations use a credentials form instead of OAuth redirect.
-For those, you enter your API credentials (URL, keys, tokens) directly in the dashboard.
+For those, you enter your API credentials (URL, keys, tokens) directly in Rallied.

 Approval flows

 Every integration that can take write actions participates in the approval flow.
-When the agent proposes a plan that includes an approval_needed tool, it posts an approval request through one of your connected approval channels:
+When the agent’s plan includes an action you’ve marked as needing approval, it posts an approval request through one of your connected approval channels:

 • ConnectWise Manage — a note is added to the ticket